 For those who want to see what the scientists say, there’s a study in the Journal of Applied Microbiology in which researchers exposed a mouse norovirus (a human norovirus surrogate) to oregano oil and carvacrol.
 Both treatments were effective against the virus, but carvacrol was better, inactivating the virus within one hour of exposure.

-If you want to help prevent the spread of cold and flu viruses on your hands and household surfaces, then you may want to use liquid soap that contains oregano essential oil or add the oil to an all-natural brand you are using now.
+If you want to help prevent the spread of cold and flu viruses on your hands and household surfaces, then you may want to use a liquid soap that contains oregano essential oil or add the oil to an all-natural brand you are using now.
 An investigative team looked at the use of liquid detergent solution with added oil of oregano (0.5%) and found that it was as effective as a commercial antimicrobial soap, but without the harmful ingredients such as triclosan and chloroxylenol (and since the FDA recently banned many antibacterial chemicals why not make a safer homemade alternative?).

 Use Oil of Oregano for Colds and Flu